Skip to main content

 Location: 145km north of Geraldton

-Land clearing and the spread of salinity have devastated much of this region, making the remaining bushland on Eurardy exceptionally important for species such as the nationally vulnerable Malleefowl.
+Land clearing and the spread of salinity have devastated much of this region.
+The natural bushland protected on Eurardy is exceptionally important for species such as the nationally vulnerable Malleefowl.

 Eurardy Reserve